Money at 30: Top Personal Finance Apps for 2019

 When I went to make my “top personal finance apps for 2018” video over a year ago, Clarity Money was among the first inclusions.
 Ever since I initially reviewed it, Clarity has been one of my most-used finance apps and I utilized it to set aside extra money on a recurring basis.
 The downside there was that, as I noted once upon a time, the app’s built-in savings account came sans any interest paid.

 Welp, that all changed last year after the app was purchased by Marcus, which is part of Goldman Sachs.
 Now users can either stick with the regular free saving account or upgrade to a Marcus account.
 This will require a short application process, but you will be rewarded with an impressively healthy interest rate on your savings.
-Currently these accounts are earning a 2.25% APY, which is up from the 2.05% offered when I first joined.
+Currently these accounts are earning a 1.3% APY (as of May 12th, 2020).

 Other than the improved savings benefit, the rest of the app has remained largely the same — including many of the widgets and small design touches that first attracted me to the app.
 For all of those reasons, it was a shoo-in for my 2019 list.

 Another app that I stumbled upon and that’s really grown on me is Long Game.
 This isn’t to say that I didn’t appreciate the app when I first reviewed it but it’s proven fairly addictive (which is a good thing in this case) and has kept me coming back on a near-daily basis.
 Why is that?
 To put it simply, Long Game makes good on its promise to make saving fun.